pennypack/learn-erlang/src/content/lessons/01-first-module.md

 ## What's Next?

-In **Post 2**, we'll dive deeper into pattern matching and explore:
+In **Lesson 2**, we'll dive deeper into pattern matching and explore:

 - Advanced list and tuple patterns
 - Case expressions and if statements